Uniformly distributed orbits in $\mathbb{T}^d$ and singular substitution dynamical systems: Uniformly distributed sequences and linear recurrences

 \end{definition}

+\begin{definition} A recurrence relation is called \emph{degenerate} if it has two distinct roots whose ratio is a root of unity.
+Otherwise, the recurrence relation is called \emph{non-degenerate}. \end{definition}

-\begin{theorem}[{van der Poorten} {\cite{van1981some}}, {Evertse} {\cite[Corollary 4]{evertse1984sums}}] Suppose $(x_n)_{n=0}^\infty$ is a sequence of algebraic numbers that satisfies a non-degenerate recurrence relation.
+Given a degenerate recurrence relation, it is easy to construct a corresponding sequence with infinitely many zeros: take $\lambda^{n}-(\rho\lambda)^{n}$, where $\lambda, \rho \lambda$ are two distinct roots of the recurrence and $\rho$ is a root of unity.
+The following deep theorem shows that under reasonable assumptions, this is the only case in which we can construct such a sequence from a recurrence relation. \begin{theorem}[{van der Poorten} {\cite{van1981some}}, {Evertse} {\cite[Corollary 4]{evertse1984sums}}] Suppose $(x_n)_{n=0}^\infty$ is a sequence of algebraic numbers that satisfies a non-degenerate recurrence relation.
 If the sequence is not of the form $(x_n) = (c\rho^n)$, for some constant $c$ and a root of unity $\rho$, then the total multiplicity of the sequence is finite. \end{theorem}

-The next definition provides the connection between the theory of linear recurrence relations and the topics discussed in the current paper. \begin{definition} Let $A\in M_d(\mathbb{Z})$ be non-singular and let $ x^d - \sum_{i=0}^{d-1}\alpha_i x^{i} $ be its characteristic polynomial.
-The \emph{recurrence relation associated with $A$} is $u_n = \sum_{i=0}^{d-1}\alpha_i u_{n-d+i}$.
-We call $A$ \emph{degenerate} (resp.\ \emph{non-degenerate}) if the associated recurrence relation is degenerate (resp.\ non-degenerate). \end{definition} Note that the companion polynomial associated with the recurrence relation is the characteristic polynomial of $A$, so $A$ is degenerate if and only if it has two distinct eigenvalues whose ratio is a root of unity.
+The next definition provides the connection between the theory of linear recurrence relations and the rest of the topics discussed in the current paper. \begin{definition} Let $A\in M_d(\mathbb{Z})$ be non-singular and let $ x^d - \sum_{i=0}^{d-1}\alpha_i x^{i} $ be its characteristic polynomial.
+The \emph{recurrence relation associated with $A$} is $u_n = \sum_{i=0}^{d-1}\alpha_i u_{n-d+i}$. \end{definition} Note that the companion polynomial associated with the recurrence relation is the characteristic polynomial of $A$, so $A$ is degenerate (see Definition \ref{deg matrix}) if and only if its associated recurrence relation is degenerate.
 Moreover, since $A$ is an integer matrix, $\alpha_0,\dots,\alpha_{d-1}$ are integers as well.